-4 CSR 240-3.205 Filing Requirements for Gas Utility Applications for Certificates of Convenience and Necessity

-PURPOSE: Applications to the commission requesting that the commission grant a certificate of convenience and necessity must meet the requirements set forth in this rule.
+4 CSR 240-3.205 Filing Requirements for Gas Utility Applications for Certificates of Convenience and Necessity tificate of convenience and necessity must meet the requirements set forth in this rule.
 As noted in the rule, additional requirements pertaining to such applications are set forth in 4 CSR 240-2.060(1).